As an Amazon Associate I earn from qualifying purchases.

 In the medical area, stenosis refers to the abnormal narrowing of a body channel.
 When combined with the word spinal, it defines a narrowing of the bone channel occupied by the spinal cord or the spinal nerves.
 Few people are born with the shape of congenital.
 But most of the people improve lumbar stenosis as a part of the degenerative cascade.
-A small group of people doesn’t have any effect of narrowing, but who are aged, they will gradually feel weakness, radiating pain or numbness secondary to the compression of the nerves or spinal cord.
+A small group of people doesn’t have any effect of narrowing, but those who are aged will gradually feel weakness, radiating pain or numbness secondary to the compression of the nerves or spinal cord.

 Besides, the spinal canal stenos or lumbar spine is a narrowing of the space within the vertebrae through the nerves to the legs.
-Under normal conditions, the spinal canal has a diameter of 1 centimeter.
-At a certain moment or due to different causes, this area is in continuous movement can begin to narrow, compressing all the nerves that go towards the lower extremities.
+Under normal conditions, the spinal canal has a diameter of 1 centimetre.
+At a certain moment or due to different causes, this area is in continuous movement and can begin to narrow, compressing all the nerves that go towards the lower extremities.
 Here we’ve mentioned the actual causes of lumbar pain and its symptoms.

 Why does spinal canal or lumbar stenosis occur?

 –Congenital: the spine is not perfectly well formed or developed.

 —Bone wear or vertebral arthrosis: With age, the column loads and becomes weaker so that the body tries to reinforce it in two ways: